gap-packages/PackageManager/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gap-packages/PackageManager/master?filepath=PackageManager-demo.ipynb)

-A basic collection of simple functions for installing and removing GAP packages, with the eventual aim of becoming a full pip-style package manager for the GAP system.
+A basic collection of simple functions for installing and removing GAP packages, with the eventual aim of becoming a full package manager for the GAP system.

 Example invocations: